mountainmanjed/breakrevextramode/README.md

 # breakrevextramode

-All the Extra Mode Changes applied plus some extra
+All the Extra Mode changes applied